-In yesterday’s blog post from the Law Office of Bryan Fagan, PLLC we introduced and discussed information and topics related to father’s rights in the context of divorce cases.
+In yesterday's blog post from the Law Office of Bryan Fagan, PLLC we introduced and discussed information and topics related to father's rights in the context of divorce cases.
 If you are a Texas father who is either going through or about to proceed into a divorce then this information is essential for you, in my opinion.
-Mothers going through divorce should be aware of the issues that are facing your children and how the role of the father has changed in recent years as a result of societal changes.
+Mothers going through divorce should be aware of the issues facing their children and how the father's role has changed in recent years due to societal changes.

 Working dads can still spend time with their children

-When you think of a working parent you likely have images of a flustered and stressed up person walking through the door of the family home in the evening.
-The parent has had a hard day and simply want peace and quiet.
-Spending so much time at work can’t be good for their relationship with their child.
-I think this is what many fathers have in mind as well when it comes to how it will look to a judge when he or she attempts to make a case that he should be able to share 50/50 in parenting time with his child.
-The idea of asking for primary conservator-ship, where the child lives with dad throughout the workweek, is something that is almost impossible to conceive of.
+When you think of a working parent, you likely have images of a flustered and stressed-up person walking through the door of the family home in the evening.
+The parent has had a hard day and want quiet.
+Spending so much time at work can't be good for their relationship with their child.
+I think this is what many fathers have in mind as well when it comes to how it will look to a judge when they attempt to make a case that he should be able to share 50/50 in parenting time with his child.
+The idea of asking for a primary conservator-ship, where the child lives with dad throughout the workweek, is almost impossible to conceive.

-As anyone who has driven on the freeways, interstates and toll roads in Houston can attest to, there are no shortage of people in in our area who have work schedules that do not require the clock to be punched at 8 a.m. and again at 4 p.m.
-Flexible work schedules that allow people to work from home are become more popular with each passing year.
+As anyone who has driven on the freeways, interstates and toll roads in Houston can attest to, there is no shortage of people in our area who have work schedules that do not require the clock to be punched at 8 a.m. and again at 4 p.m.
+Flexible work schedules that allow people to work from home are becoming more popular with each passing year.
 This stands to benefit children, mothers and fathers alike.

 Suppose that your child has a play after school on a Wednesday evening.
-If your office is across town from the school you might have to miss the performance altogether.
-However, with work at home options you may be able to say home that day and do your work duties from the comfort of your couch.
-Zipping over to the school to see your child on stage is made that much easier as a result.
+You might have to miss the performance if your office is across town from the school.
+However, with work-at-home options you may be able to say home that day and do your work duties from the comfort of your couch.
+Zipping over to the school to see your child on stage is made much easier.

 Expanded Possession Orders make 50/50 custody a near lock for most fathers

-An Expanded Standard Possession Order is easily achieved in most divorces if you are a father who wants more time with your child than what the Standard Possession Order allows for.
-An SPO holds that the non primary parent should have weekend visitation with their child on the 1st, 3rd and 5th weekends of each month in addition to a Thursday night visitation session from 6-8 p.m.
-Specific provisions exist for holidays and the Summer, but I don’t have the space in this blog post to get into all of those details.
+An Expanded Standard Possession Order is easily achieved in most divorces if you are a father who wants more time with your child than the Standard Possession Order allows.
+An SPO holds that the nonprimary parent should have weekend visitation with their child on the 1st, 3rd and 5th weekends of each month in addition to a Thursday night visitation session from 6-8 p.m.
+Specific provisions exist for holidays and the Summer.
+Still, I don't have the space in this blog post to get into all of those details.

-An expanded standard possession order provides the non primary parent with more time with your child, unsurprisingly.
+Unsurprisingly, an expanded standard possession order gives the nonprimary parent more time with your child.
 Weekends are expanded by a few hours on Friday and an extra overnight on Sunday.
-You would be able to drop your child off at school Monday morning instead of taking him or her back to their mother’s house on Sunday evening at 6 p.m.
+You could drop your child off at school Monday morning instead of taking him or her back to their mother's house on Sunday evening at 6 p.m.

-While these additions may seem insignificant at first glance, over the course of a year they add up to a great deal more than you might initially have thought.
-The overall time breakdown is something close to 55/45 in favor of your child’s mother.
+While these additions may seem insignificant at first glance, over a year they add up to a great deal more than you might initially have thought.
+The overall time breakdown is close to 55/45 in favor of your child's mother.
 This is much closer to 50/50 than many fathers would have guessed was possible in their divorce.

 Aim higher than 50/50 custody if you believe it is in your child's best interests

 50/50 custody is the goal of many dads who walk into our office to speak to me about a divorce case.
-As I alluded to in yesterday’s blog post, this is sort of seen as the best case scenario by many fathers due to misinformation contained in divorce horror stories that are fed to fathers.
-Crooked judges (it is said) who “hate” fathers will provide almost zero parenting times to fathers for no reason at all.
-So, for no reason other than fear of the unknown, fathers will often settle to share equally in the time that is available with their child.
+As I alluded to in yesterday's blog post, this is seen as the best-case scenario by many fathers due to misinformation in divorce horror stories fed to fathers.
+Crooked judges (it is said) who "hate" fathers will provide almost zero parenting times to fathers for no reason at all.
+So, for no reason other than fear of the unknown, fathers will often settle to share equally in the available time with their child.

-Consider, then, the following pieces of advice if you are interested in being named the primary conservator of your children.
-Some of these may not apply or be possible for you considering your circumstances.
+Consider, then, the following advice if you are interested in being named the primary conservator of your children.
+Considering your circumstances, some of these may not apply or be possible.
 However, I believe that most of these tips apply across the board for the fathers reading this blog post.

 Stay in the marital home as long as you can